puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

 Regular Expressions
 -----

-Unlike every other data type, regular expressions (regexes) can only be literal values; they cannot be assigned to a variable.
-Regex values are accepted by the `=~` and `!~` regex match operators, as matchers in selectors and case statements, and as names for node definitions.
+Regular expressions (regexes) are Puppet's one **non-standard** data type.
+They cannot be assigned to variables, and can only be used in the few places that specifically accept regular expressions.
+These places include the `=~` and `!~` regex match operators, the cases in selectors and case statements, and the names of [node definitions][node_def].
 They cannot be passed to functions or used in resource attributes.

 Regular expressions are written as [standard Ruby regular expressions](http://www.ruby-doc.org/core/Regexp.html) (valid for the version of Ruby being used by Puppet), and must be surrounded by forward slashes:

 {% highlight ruby %}
     if $host =~ /^www(\d+)\./ {
-      notice('Welcome web server #$1')
+      notify { "Welcome web server #$1": }
     }
 {% endhighlight %}